-Allows other users to access the share.
+Lets other users access the share.
 Otherwise, only local applications can be accessed.
 This option can be used to remove all access to the share without having to delete the share.

 Service

 Select when the share is an installed Microsoft Windows NT operating system service and is started at system boot time.
 This option is disabled if the Start on Connect option is selected.